Information about the Code of Conduct for Members of Council

 In the spirit of accountability and transparency, the individual office expenses for Members of City Council are publicly disclosed on the City’s website.

-- Contributions must be accompanied by a request from the organization with details about the group and the purpose of the contribution
+- Contributions in the form of donations or sponsorships must be accompanied by a request from the organization with details about the mandate of the group and the purpose of the contribution.

 - Identify business purpose and date for the meeting expense;

 - Original itemized receipt indicating items consumed and total cost;

 - The name and location of establishment; and

 - Full name of all participants attending meeting must be provided, as well as their affiliation if they are representing an organization or business.
 The names of individuals receiving hospitality are not confidential.